What is an IFA?

 Why should I choose Throgmorton?

-Rated by Plimsoll to be among the UK’s leading and strongest IFAs, we specialise in providing clear, impartial advice regarding all aspects of financial planning.
+Established in 2002 and rated by Plimsoll to be among the UK’s leading and strongest IFAs, we are authorised and regulated by the Financial Conduct Authority (FCA) and specialise in providing clear, impartial advice regarding all aspects of financial planning.
 Read more...

 - INVESTMENTS & SAVINGS

 Whether you are investing a lump sum or saving for a special occasion or want additional income in a few years time, our Independent Financial Advisers will be able to tailor a solution to match your individual circumstances.
 Our investment process includes evaluating your existing investments, assessing your attitude and tolerance to investment risk, identifying your investment objectives and determining whether you want to invest a lump sum or save money on a regular monthly basis.